-After more than three decades of working in the New York City insurance market, we’ve seen some horror stories.
+After more than four decades of working in the New York City insurance market, we’ve seen some horror stories.
 We’ve also seen some heroes.
 We hope you’re working with the latter instead of the former.
 Just in case, we’ve put together a short list of danger signs.

 One or three years go by, and the only communication you’ve received from your insurance agent is a form letter at renewal time.
 Things change with time.
 Property values and construction costs fluctuate.
 Systems grow old and depreciate; others are replaced.
 These and other factors can affect your building insurance premiums.
 Some changes, like building improvements, could help you save money on building insurance.
 If your current agent isn’t calling to discuss what’s happening in the market and with your property, it might be time for a change.